Head of Civil Fraud

 - Total SA v Chevron (the Buncefield litigation, value £750m)

-For the past five years Andy has worked on three of The Lawyer's Top 20 cases for the year, Fortress v Blue Skye in 2012, CF Partners v Barclays in 2013 and Bank St Petersburg v Arkhangelsky in 2014 to 2016.
+For the past eight years Andy has worked on three of The Lawyer's Top 20 cases for the year, Fortress v Blue Skye in 2012, CF Partners v Barclays in 2013 and Bank St Petersburg v Arkhangelsky in 2014 to 2020.

 Adept at helping clients, including institutional investors and high net worth individuals, resolve complex banking disputes concerning structured finance and derivatives.
 Clients say he provides "excellent analysis of the case facts resulting in a clear strategy" and also "has the ability to succinctly and fluently communicate highly complex matters so that decisions can be made." - Chambers UK 2019